GS-SimTech-Projects/hackathon_2023/CONTRIBUTING.md

 We have set up GitHub actions for running tests linting.
 Linting is done with black and isort, so make sure to run them manually or via a pre-commit hook before creating a pull request.

+## Communication via GitHub Issues

+If you identify a bug or have ideas for an improvement, you can create issues on GitHub.
+You can also assign individuals from other groups if you want to address specific matters directly, and you can communicate with them through comments.